dsagman/picat/readme_hakank_comments4.md

 - Planner

-    There is a planner definition language, [PDDL](https://planning.wiki/guide/whatis/pddl), but it is not a general programming language like Picat, and I did not find it very easy to learn.
+    There is a planner definition language, [PDDL](https://planning.wiki/guide/whatis/pddl), but it is not a general progamming language like Picat, and I did not find it very easy to learn.

 - Solver polymorphism + Turing Complete

-    There are DSL languages such as MiniZinc are designed to work with multiple backend solvers.
-Also languages such as Prolog, Python, Java, C++, etc. are Turing Complete with library bindings to solvers, from-the-bottom-up integrated nature of Picat's solvers, the planner module, while being a full programming language does stand out from the crowd.
+    While DSL languages such as MiniZinc is designed to work with multiple backend solvers, and languages such as Prolog and Python are Turing Complete with bindings to solvers, the integrated nature of Picat's solvers along with being a full programming language does stand out as unique.

+hakank4x: There are quite a few constraint systems that are intergrated with full programming languages, e.g. OR-tools (for Python, C++, C#, and Java, Gecode for C++, Choco and JaCoP for Java, etc.
+DS: I had noted the integration, added more.
+hakank4x: What's perhaps unique that Picat has this included by default as well as it has this support together with a planner module.
+DS: done

 ### Things Picat Doesn't Come With